KARTHIK RACHURI'S's

 Longest distance driven on two wheels

-You might have seen an impressive video of Terry Grant completing the hillclimb at Goodwood on two wheels in a Nissan LEAF, but we’ve got to take our hats off to Michele Pilia of Italy.
-In February 2009, he drove a 1983 BMW 316 E30 on two wheels for fully 371.07 kilometres.Longest distance driven on two wheels
+Longest distance driven on two wheels You might have seen an impressive video of Terry Grant completing the hillclimb at Goodwood on two wheels in a Nissan LEAF, but we’ve got to take our hats off to Michele Pilia of Italy.
+In February 2009, he drove a 1983 BMW 316 E30 on two wheels for fully 371.07 kilometres.Longest distance driven on two wheel ...

 Fastest speed driven by a blind driver: 182mph (293kph) in a Ferrari

-I like the sound of Metin Senturk of Turkey.
+Fastest speed driven by a blind driver: 182mph (293kph) in a Ferrari I like the sound of Metin Senturk of Turkey.
 Not only is he president of the World Handicapped Foundation, he’s also a well-known folk singer and now a Guinness record holder.
-He’s driven a car faster than any other blind person: 182.03mph (293kph) in a Ferrari F430.Fastest speed driven
+He’s driven a car faster than any other blind person: 182.03mph (293kph) in a Ferrari F430.Fastest speed ...

 Most donuts: 280 in a Westfield

-If there’s a difference between drifting and doing donuts, it’s surely the tightness of the turn.
-Dizziness is the limiting factor here, I reckon, and Jamie Morrow must have been swooning mightily after completing 280 consecutive donuts in a Westfield Sport 1600 at the 2011 Trax event at Silverstone.
+Most donuts: 280 in a Westfield If there’s a difference between drifting and doing donuts, it’s surely the tightness of the turn.
+Dizziness is the limiting factor here, I reckon, and Jamie Morrow must have been swooning mightily after completing 280 consecutive donuts in a Westfield Sport 1600 at the 2011 Trax event at Silverstone ...

 Longest drift: 51.3 miles in a BMW M5

-In May 2013, Johan Schwartz of the BMW Performance Driving School in South Carolina drifted a BMW M5 continuously for fully 51.3 miles (82.6 km).
+Longest drift: 51.3 miles in a BMW M5 In May 2013, Johan Schwartz of the BMW Performance Driving School in South Carolina drifted a BMW M5 continuously for fully 51.3 miles (82.6 km).
 That beats the previous record set by Abdo Feghali in a Chevrolet Camaro by over 40 miles (64 kilometres).
-There is some erudite discussion among drifters as to what exactly the distinction is between drifting in a circle (which is what Schwartz did) and doing donuts (see next slide).
-We’ll get back to you on that.
+There is some erudite discussion among drifters as to what exactly ...

 World record-breaking cars

-The motto of the Olympic Games is ‘faster, higher, stronger’ – well, you’re about to see the results of that same brave attitude applied to cars.
-Here are 20 of the car world’s greatest Olympians: the longest, fastest, highest, priciest and – yes – skiddiest cars ever.World record-breaking cars
+World record-breaking cars The motto of the Olympic Games is ‘faster, higher, stronger’ – well, you’re about to see the results of that same brave attitude applied to cars.
+Here are 20 of the car world’s greatest Olympians: the longest, fastest, highest, priciest and – yes – skiddiest cars ever.World record-breaking ca ...

 Honda NSX

-Honda has rolled out yet another version of its NSX concept at Detroit 2013.
+Honda NSX Honda has rolled out yet another version of its NSX concept at Detroit 2013.
 Still, with super lightweight materials, a mid-mounted V6 engine, a trick all-wheel drive system and petrol-hybrid technology, this is one supercar we can't wait to see.
-Build it now, Honda.
+Build it now, Honda ...

 Mercedes-Benz E63

-If the BMW isn't your thing how about the latest E63 AMG from Mercedes-Benz?
+Mercedes-Benz E63 If the BMW isn't your thing how about the latest E63 AMG from Mercedes-Benz?
 The E-Class gets a mid-life facelift, but the big news is the modifications to the 5.5-litre V8 engine, which now develops 549hp, or 577hp with the newly named 'S-Model' package.
 For us it has to be the £77,000 (approx. $123,269) estate version.
-Utterly bonkers.
+Utterly bonke ...

 BMW M6 Gran Coupe